Clogged Arteries: Causes, Symptoms & Support Strategies

 I recommend that you get the lab work mentioned in this article to understand your health better.
 Follow my natural support strategies to improve your circulation and cardiovascular health.

 If you want to work with a functional health coach, I recommend this article with tips on how to find a great coach.
-At my clinic, we offer long-distance and local, in-person functional health coaching programs.
-For further support with your heart health and other goals, just reach out—our fantastic coaches are here to support your journey.
+Our website team offers long-distance functional health coaching programs.
+For further support with your brain health and other health goals, just reach out and our fantastic coaches are here to support your journey.